oshyam/oshyam/README.md

 ### Man is what he thinks about all day long - Ralph Waldo
 ### Certification:<br/>Through my belief, Knowledge > Certification, Although it's listed in <a href="https://github.com/oshyam/Achievement">Achivement Repo</a>

-### Little bit about me:
+### A little bit about me:
 - 🔭 I’m currently working on Web Development with JavaScript.
-- 🌱 I’m currently learning NodeJS, AngularJS and ReactJS.
+- 🌱 I’m currently learning and making apps in  NodeJS, ReactJS, and sometimes in AngularJS.
-- 👯 I’m looking to collaborate on some of the repository.
+- 👯 I’m looking to collaborate on some of the repositories.
 - 🤔 I’m looking for help with projects and frameworks.
-- 💬 Ask me about Web Development and stuff related to subject.
+- 💬 Ask me about Web Development and stuff related to the subject.
-- ✍️  I Write Blogs on : [cyberncode](https://cyberncode.com)
+- ✍️  I Write Blogs on [cyberncode](https://cyberncode.com)
 - 📫 How to reach me: [linkedin.com](https://www.linkedin.com/in/shyammohankunwar/) , [Instagram](https://www.instagram.com/shyamsinghrajput007/)
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: I love reading Self-Help Books 📖.